bedre/The-Responsive-Scaffold/README.md

 1. The template uses the rgbapng Compass plugin to provide cross-browser support for rgba() in CSS.
 Installation instructions: https://github.com/aaronrussell/compass-rgbapng
 2. Check out _base.scss.
 It has a few variables you should be aware of/configure.
 3. Check out settings.php for some more configuration.
+4. In screen.css you need to edit the style specific CSS names (change example to your style name)

 ## FYI